 On 5 November, Cicerone participated in a forum for good practices for heritage interpreters.
 As a company, at Cicerone we’re proud to be part of a city like Granada, as it’s so rich in heritage and culture.
 That’s why we didn’t even have to think twice about being a part of this forum and about offering the guide our years of experience in the sector and guided tours across the city.
-During the forum, initiatives and a good practice for guides handbook were proposed.
+During the forum, initiatives and two good practice for guides handbook were proposed.
 One of them for heritage interpreters and another for visitors.
-Better late than never, as we want to continue preserving our culture and heritage, which is why ideas for this guide were taken from codes in other tourist cities such as Valencia and Barcelona, our experience and citizen suggestions.
+Better late than never, as we want to continue preserving our culture and heritage, which is why ideas for this guides were taken from codes in other tourist cities such as Valencia and Barcelona, our experience and citizen suggestions.

 Sustainable Tourism in Granada

 What is sustainable tourism and why is it important for our city?
 Sustainable tourism is based on tourism of any type, but always focusing on minimising the environmental impact on the city we’re visiting.
 This way, we can contribute to the economy and employment without any repercussions.
 Tourism has seen a notable growth in our city and every day, thousands of people visit the Alhambra, wander around the Albaicín area or head to the shops in our city centre.